JiangWeiFanAI/HRSCF/README.md

 ## Train
 ### Training data

-In 2017, the Australian Meteorology Bureau announced the next generation access series GCM, which were later installed on supercomputers in the office in 2018.
+In 2017, the Australian Meteorology Bureau announced the next generation access series GCM, which was later installed on supercomputers in the office in 2018.
 A worldwide combined model, the seasonal climate and earth system Simulator (ACCESS-S), is based on the UK's global combined seasonal prediction system glosea5-gc2.
 The ACCESS-S contains 11 different ensemble members for seasonal forecasting and leading 217 days due to disruptions and improved ensemble technology,  including ten disturbed members and oneunperturbed centre member.

 Bureau of Meteorology Atmospheric high-resolution Regional Reanalysis for Australia(BARRA) is Australia's regional climate prediction and numerical climate forecasts models based on an Australian area, using ACCESS-R, Australia's first atmospheric reanalysis model.
 ACCESS-R employs the UKMO system other than ACCESS-S. In addition, any uncertainty is not considered in this system. i.e. no ensemble member is present.

-In the trainingset, we used 60km Raw atmosphere grid ACCESS-S precipitation data as input and 25km BARRA-R data as label.
+In the trainingset, we used 60km Raw atmosphere grid ACCESS-S precipitation data as input and 12km BARRA-R data as the target.
-All the data was stored on the project named [iu60](http://poama.bom.gov.au/) and [ma05](http://www.bom.gov.au/clim_data/rrp/BARRA_sample/)
+All the data were stored on the project named [iu60](http://poama.bom.gov.au/) and [ma05](http://www.bom.gov.au/clim_data/rrp/BARRA_sample/)
-, you need to require permission from [NCI](https://nci.org.au/) on path (g/data/iu60/) and (g/data/ma05/) respectively.
+, you need to require permission from [NCI](https://nci.org.au/) on the paths (g/data/iu60/) and (g/data/ma05/) respectively.

 ### pre-processing data
-To reduce IO time, we round the data to the same geographic location, longtitude and latitude is 112.9, 154.25, -43.7425, -9.0.
-Go to data_processing folder and type following command, and the data will be marked and relocated:
+To reduce IO time, we cropped the data to the same geographic region, with longitude and latitude ranges are 112.9 to 154.25 and -43.7425 to -9.0, respectively.
+Go to the data_processing folder and type the following commands, and the data will be cropped and relocated:

  ```bash
     python3 transform_access_pr.py